 Getting geared up for calving 2021 on spring calving dairy herds

 The New Year begins to unfold again and so too does the beginning of another farming year for farmers across the country.
-Hopefully you are well rested after the festive period which for many has been a different experience than usual.
+Hopefully, well rested after a festive period which for many has been a different experience to usual.
 The clock keeps ticking however as we are now just a short time away from the start of calving on spring calving dairy farms.

 Calving and calf rearing facilities

 Calf rearing in an overcrowded building can have a negative impact on calf health.
 Insufficient ventilation or inadequate lying space are recipes for outbreaks of pneumonia, scour or both.
 Solutions are available.
 The first step is to assess your calving facilitates now and make changes to increase the available space during the calving period.
 Begin by establishing the number of cows likely to calve in the first three and six weeks of the calving season – typically the busiest time.
 For a one hundred cow herd with 80% expected to calve in the first six weeks, this means that eighty cows will calve – close to two a day.

 The second step is to establish the number of calves on your farm at peak.
 Critical to this is the planned duration of surplus calves on farm.
 Maintaining good calf health is critical.
 Remember many of the first born calves are the foundation stock of the next generation of your dairy herd in two years’ time.
 They are highly vulnerable to disease and sickness if accommodation is not adequate.
 My colleagues who are experienced in contract rearing tell me that a sick heifer calf is ‘on the back foot throughout the rearing period’.
 The negative impact on liveweight gain can be seen up until she returns home.